syed-khadeerahmed/syed-khadeerahmed/README.md

 - 🔭 I’m currently working on [Cisco dnacenter-ansible](https://github.com/cisco-en-programmability/dnacenter-ansible)

-- 👯 I’m looking to collaborate on **Cloud Native Projects and DevOps projects**
+- 👯 I’m looking to collaborate on **Cloud Native and DevOps projects**

 - 📫 How to reach me **syedkhadeerahmed12129@gmail.com**